 Vocabulary & Literacy: We have in school a highly trained and experienced speech and language teaching assistant.
 They also work closely with the Speech & Language Therapists who come into school and delivers daily speech therapy to children in the Resource Provision.
 We are also investing in a new training package so that staff working in early years are able to screen, identify and support children with speech and language developmental delays.
-We are developing a oracy through structed talk opportunities in lessons across the curriculum.
-We prioritise opportunities to read to children every day.

 Mastery & Mindset: We adopt a mastery approach, ensuring all children have access to quality first teaching and where necessary, additional interventions.
 We have high expectations for all children and through the trust Learning Without Limits programme ensure no children are labelled or grouped by 'ability'.
 Our choice of phonics programme was chosen as it is delivered in a whole class approach with additional daily interventions for children who need more time to grasp the sounds.
-External SEND reviews highlighted the strong ethos of inclusion and a keep up, not catch-up approach.
-Teachers use short, targeted in-class daily interventions to support children to make strong progress.